 We can help you transition to King IV

 Having a summary of King III and King IV to compare provides you with valuable insight, but does not cover all the important ground.
-We have developed a King III to King IV Comparison Table that covers all the aspects of IT governance under both King Codes in detail.
+We have developed King III to King IV Comparison Tables that cover all the aspects of both King Codes in detail.
 The table is a valuable resource in that it highlights the differences or extra compliance requirements in King IV that you need to know about, and also outlines the additional compliance steps you must take.

 In addition to the comparison table, we have also developed a King Planning Tool that you can use internally, to outline the areas of governance that you have focused on in the previous financial year (or reporting period), and what you plan to focus on in the next one.
 You can then transpose your responses in this document, into the disclosure document King IV requires you to publish at the end of each reporting period or financial year.

 Actions you can take